giovanniboscu/continuous-section-field/README.md

 ```
 ---
 ##  Geometric Interpolation

+Reference System

+Two section planes are defined:

+- start section at `z = 0`
+- end section at `z = L`
+- the beam axis is aligned with the `z`-axis, normal to the section planes

+All section geometries must be provided in this local reference system.

 - Corresponding polylines at $z = 0$ and $z = L$ are interpolated along the beam axis.
 - Interpolation is performed **point-wise between matching vertices**.